docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.md

 The timeline segments available to exporters do not always fully describe the sequence being exported.
 To consistently get timeline segments that fully describe the sequence, an exporter needs to work along with a renderer plugin.

 During a sequence export, Premiere Pro makes a copy of the project file and passes it to Media Encoder.
 Media Encoder takes that project and uses the PProHeadless process to generate rendered frames.
 So when an exporter, which is running in Media Encoder, parses the sequence, it only has a very high-level view.
 It sees the entire sequence as a single clip, and sees any optional cropping or filters as applied effects.
-So when parsing that simple, high-level sequence, if there are no effects, an exporter can just use the MediaNode’s ClipID with the [Clip Render Suite](../universals/sweetpea-suites.md#universals-sweetpea-suites-clip-render-suite) to get frames directly from the PProHeadless process.
+So when parsing that simple, high-level sequence, if there are no effects, an exporter can just use the MediaNode's ClipID with the [Clip Render Suite](../universals/sweetpea-suites.md#universals-sweetpea-suites-clip-render-suite) to get frames directly from the PProHeadless process.
 In the PProHeadless process, a renderer plugin can step in, parse the real sequence in all its glory, and optionally provide frames in a custom pixel format.

 When rendering preview files, Premiere Pro does the rendering without Media Encoder, so an exporter can get the individual segments for each clip, similar to before.